walchko/github-blog/source/blog/adafruit/adafruit-boards.md

 - FPU: floating point unit

-Adafruit and others are using low cost ARM processors for small, cheap Arduino boards.
-The SAMD models made by Adafruit have some differences:

-- Enable pull-up resistors: `pinMode(pin, INPUT_PULLUP)`
-- I2C speed: you can increase the default clock rate with `Wire.setClock(x)` where `x` can be 100000, 400000, 1000000, or 3400000
-    - SAMD is capabile of I2C clock of 3.4MHz ... you are really limited by the sensor

 ## SAMD21G

 - The SAMD21G uses an ARM Cortex M0+ microcontroller, which is about as small and simple as you get with 32-bit devices.